Project Description

 Meet the Burnside Mural+

-The wall and tiled stairway will depict stories of the neighborhood, from the days when the canyon was home to a dynamite factory (it blew up!) and even had a popular zoo and amusement park with a bear pit, seal pond, and acrobatic aeronauts.
-The tiled stairway will highlight Islais Creek, which runs from the canyon and under the Burnside Mural+ wall, once a likely a hunting grounds for the Bay Area’s Native Americans, the Ramaytush Ohlone.
+Burnside Mural+ is a resident-led initiative to create a visual representation of the colorful history of Glen Park and Glen Canyon that includes both a large mural and a tiled stairway.
+The wall and tiled stairway depict the plants and animals of the canyon and tell stories of the neighborhood, from the days when the canyon was home to a dynamite factory (it blew up!) and even had a popular zoo and amusement park with a bear pit, seal pond, and acrobatic aeronauts.